 Thirdly, if prosecution witnesses do not agree to cooperate to testify on behalf of the state’s case, sometimes prosecutors will not force the issue, and instead opt for a plea bargain that results in a lesser conviction for the defendant.

-Considerations of the Prosecutor in Offering a Plea
+Factors the Prosecutor Considers When Offering a Plea Deal

 In determining what, if any, plea bargain to offer you as the defendant, the prosecutor may consider a range of factors, including:

-When Can You Expect a Plea Offer From the Prosecution?
+When Can You Expect an Offer From the Prosecution?

 The prosecution may offer you a plea quite early in the criminal process during the preliminary hearing.
 However, sometimes plea bargains are not offered until several days before the trial is scheduled, or even on the first day of trial.